CSS Complete Guide

 - Cross axis has same starting point, goes down to bottom left corner

-flips main axis, for example- Cross axis starts in right top corner, always has same starting point
+row-reverseflips main axis, for example- Cross axis starts in right top corner, always has same starting point

-Working with align-items
+Working with align-items and justify-content

 -